rudism/ficdown/README.md

 To generate other formats than HTML or epub, you will have to use third party tools.
 [Calibre](http://www.calibre-ebook.com) is a popular ebook management suite that includes the ability to convert books from almost any format to any other format.
 Also, Amazon has an official tool called [KindleGen](http://www.amazon.com/gp/feature.html?docId=1000765211) that you can use to convert your epub to a format that can be read on Kindles.

-### Interactive Website
+### Additional Tools

-Ficdown stories can be played interactively in a web browser without even requiring the command line utility here.
+- Ficdown stories can be played interactively in a web browser without even requiring the command line utility here.
 See [Ficdown.js](https://github.com/rudism/Ficdown.js) for a Javascript Ficdown parser and interpreter that you can include on your own website to present your Ficdown stories.

+- [Ficdown-editor](https://byfernanz.github.io/ficdown-editor/) is a web-based GUI for writing Ficdown.

+- [Prop](https://github.com/ByFernanz/prop) is a YAML-header style preprocessor for Ficdown

+- [vim-ficdown](https://github.com/rudism/vim-ficdown) is an ALE linter for vim that identifies things like links to scenes that don't exist, unused variables, and other errors and warnings in Ficdown files.